RULES & REGULATIONS

 - A player who revokes his/her chips from the game prior to a showdown on a hand where a Bad Beat is won, forfeits his/her right to any prize money.

-- A player who walks away from the game, but leaves his/her chips on the table AND he/she was in the hand at the beginning, will retain rights to his/her share of the Bad Beat Jackpot if a Bad Beat hand occurs.
+- A player who walks away from the game, but leaves his/her chips on the table AND he/she has NOT missed any blinds, will retain the rights to his/her share of the bad beat jackpot if a bad beat hand occurs.

 - Winners will be solely responsible for all taxes.